 7. Seljalandsfoss, Iceland

-A graceful waterfall in Iceland’s southeast coast, Seljalandsfoss is an easy pitstop on your journey as it is located right by Route 1 and the road that leads to Þórsmörk Road 249.
+A graceful waterfall in Iceland’s southeast coast, Seljalandsfoss is an easy pitstop.
+It is located right by Route 1 and the road that leads to Þórsmörk Road 249.

 8. Kirkjufellsfoss, Iceland

-Waterfalls and Iceland go hand in hand so your next pit stop should be Kirkjufellsfoss, or ‘Church Mountain Falls’ as it is also known.
-This waterfall is considered one of the most photographed in the entire country, despite its remote location near the town of Grundarfjörður.
+Waterfalls and Iceland go hand in hand.
+Your next pit stop should be Kirkjufellsfoss, or ‘Church Mountain Falls’ as it is also known.
+This waterfall is considered one of the most photographed in the entire country, despite its remote location.
+It is just a short drive near the town of Grundarfjörður.

 9. Gullfoss Waterfall

 I know I know, another waterfall!
-Iceland is full of them but each of the waterfalls listed are so unique that I promise you, the magic won’t wear off!
+Iceland is full of them but each of the waterfalls listed is unique.
+I promise you, the magic won’t wear off!
 Gullfoss is located in Iceland’s Golden Circle and can be reached in just under two hours drive from Reykjavik.

 10. Enjoy the Drive

 If you’ve ever watched the Walter Mitty film you’re probably getting the same vibes from this photo!
 The magic of Iceland is often not in the destinations themselves, but the journey to them.
-This is a random road turn off from the highway that completely called my name for a photo opportunity as the scenery is so dramatic and so surreal that I couldn’t help but to fly the drone and capture a shot.
 The most exciting thing about travelling to Iceland is how quickly and frequently the weather can change.
-One moment you will be driving through a snow storm and the next you will be greeted by blue skies as you turn a bend.
-This truly is a magical country like no other so be sure to take in the journey, not just the destination.
+One moment you will be driving through a snowstorm and the next you will be greeted by blue skies.